 When talking to a member you suspect is being abused, approach them with genuine care and concern.
-Your role is NOT to solve the problem, you are there to offer support.
-Find a balance between avoiding the warning signs and wanting to solve the problem; instead, you want to respond by “being with” the victim.
+Your role is NOT to solve the problem—you are there to offer support.
+Find a balance between avoiding the warning signs and wanting to solve the problem; instead, you want to respond by “being with” the worker experiencing violence.

 Always remember that warning signs do not necessarily mean someone is being abused.
 Never jump to conclusions.

 Talking about domestic violence can be difficult.
 Here are some helpful things to consider when you suspect someone may be impacted by domestic violence at work but feel hesitant to address it:

 If you feel like it’s none of your business…

 …consider that an abusive relationship will only get worse as time goes on.